 Jon was on the steering body of artists who, from Butlers Wharf, sought and founded CAP.
 An early input of his to Chisenhale was to initiate the education programme by organising a large exhibition in the ground floor with 9 primary schools from LBTH, involving hundreds of kids.
 Its success led to the establishment of the educational programme and space at Chisenhale.
 Jon joined the Board of Directors during the time of the lease renewal crisis in 2000, when he was Chair of the Artist Advisory Committee.
 He saw his role as raising awareness of artists needs and giving support to trustees responsible for seeing the renewal through.
 As an artist Jon continues to develop his painting and printmaking – having developed a new relief printmaking technique – and continues to promote it in educational ways.
 He also has digital-imaging facilities and skills and has often availed them to CAP’s benefit.

-Somil works in professional services responsible for new business and innovation initiatives.
-He has lived and worked in six countries in Asia & Europe, with a professional focus on business & economic growth through creative use of information technology.
-Working as a consultant and a business practitioner, Somil has built high performance teams that constructively challenge the current state, build a shared vision for the future and achieve it collaboratively.
+Somil works in emerging technology like distributed ledger and machine learning.
+He has lived and worked in seven countries across the globe, with a professional focus on business & economic growth through creative use of information technology.
+Somil has built high performance teams that constructively challenge the current state, build a shared vision for the future and achieve it collaboratively.
 He has a personal passion for arts, especially for its ability to bring people from diverse backgrounds together.
 Somil is a Mechanical Engineer with a Post Graduate Diploma in Management.

 Tony Sharp, Companies Director and Advisor